minhhh/vimfiles/vim.md

 Similarly, you can use `ag`, `ag` is just like `ack` except it's much faster

     ag -Q --smart-case SEARCHTERM

+Or you can use `:vimgrep /search_pattern/gj ./**/*.*%%`, but it would be very slow.
+Then navigate your search result with these command

+    :cw       - Open the quickfix window
+    :cn       - Go to next result
+    :cp       - Go to the previous result
+    C-W Enter - Open the search in new window

 ## Macros